Gong Peng: Career after 1949

 The Foreign Ministry was targeted by ultra-leftists during the Cultural Revolution.
 Red Guard student groups pillaged Gong's home, and many of her colleagues at the Foreign Ministry were pressured or sent to labor camps.
 Gong was exhausted by overwork, leading to hypertension.
 On September 20, 1970, she died of a cerebral hemorrhage in Beijing at the age of 55.
 49 years later, Hua Chunying became the second female director-general of the Information Department after Gong Peng.

+In popular culture

+Zhang Ziyi plays Gong Peng in the film The Founding of a Republic.